 Alumni Ambassadors are alumni representatives who embody the values and aims of the M.A. in Cultural Studies program.
 As alumni working across diverse roles and sectors, they support prospective students, current students, and fellow alumni by sharing how they've translated their degrees and navigated their careers.

-Learn about our Alumni Ambassadors and email them directly at firstname.lastname@example.org.
+Learn about our Alumni Ambassadors and email firstname.lastname@example.org to get connected.

 Nafasi Ferrell, '15